streetwriters/notesnook/docs/help/contents/importing-notes/import-notes-from-upnote.md

 The following steps will help you import your notes from UpNote easily.

 1. Download the UpNote desktop app.
-2. Click on settings icon on the header.
+2. Click settings icon on the header.
 3. Go to `{{general}}` tab in Settings
-4. Click on `Export All Notes`.
+4. Click `Export All Notes`.
 5. Export from the `Export to HTML` option to download your notes.
 6. Create a `.zip` file of the exported folder.
 7. Open the Notesnook app (web or desktop).